archaeron/surface/README.md

 ### Operations

 In a near future, the Surface will be transformed using commands.
-Commands are either issues progammatically or triggered by the user (e.g. by entering text).
-Commands are either issues progammatically or triggered by the user (e.g. by entering text)
+Commands are either issued progammatically or triggered by the user (e.g. by entering text)

 An operation to updtate text incrementally would look like so: